How to Hide the Device Security Section in the Windows Security app on Windows 11

 Hide or Show Device Security via Registry

 If you cannot use the Group Policy editor, you can use the Windows Registry instead.
-Open the Windows Registry and go to this path:
+Open the Registry Editor and go to this path:

-3. Double-click the UILockdown file.
-Set the Value data to 0 to show the section or 1 to hide the section in Windows Security app.
+UILockdownfile.
+Set the Value data to 0 to show the section, or to 1 to hide it within the Windows Security app.

 4. Restart your computer to apply the changes.